MakeAWishFoundation/SwiftyMocky/README.md

 ## Overview

-**SwiftyMocky** is Lightweight, strongly typed framework for Mockito-like unit testing experience.
-As Swift doesn't support reflections well enough to allow building mocks in runtime, library depends on [Sourcery](https://github.com/krzysztofzablocki/Sourcery), that scans your source code and **generates Mocks Swift code for you!**
+**SwiftyMocky** is a strongly typed framework for Mockito-like unit testing experience.
+Library depends on [Sourcery](https://github.com/krzysztofzablocki/Sourcery), that scans your source code and **generates Mocks Swift code for you!**

 The idea of **SwiftyMocky** is to automatically mock Swift protocols and protocol compositions.
 The main features are: